Linux For Normies (from a normie's point of view)

 The '~' in ~/ signifies the user folder. (/home/$USER)

 d.
-File partitioning
+File partitioning and Installation

 Instead of C: or F: you got /dev/device_id or /dev/sd[a-z][number] (e.g /dev/sda1) - your partition editing application will provide you with more information.

-btrfs - another type of file system.
+btrfs - another common type of file system.

 Linux swap - Usually used when your physical RAM is fully used.
 Linux takes some storage space for RAM (so yeah installing RAM)